septor/gallery/README.md

 RewriteRule ^gallery/([^/\.]+)/?$ /gallery/index.php?cat=$1 [L]
 ```

 Modify it to your liking.
-I have not tested outside my set up, but it stands to reason removing the `gallery` bit from above will work if you are using this scipt inside your root directory.
+I have not tested outside my set up, but it stands to reason removing the `gallery` bit from above will work if you are using this script inside your root directory.

 If you do not want to do URL rewriting, modify line 23 from: